theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Verified`: An issue that has been verified
     - `Help Wanted`: An issue that needs help
     - `Wait for Answer`: An issue that needs to be answered by the developers or user
-    - `Resolved Maybe`: An issue that has been resolved maybe
+    - `Probably Solved`: An issue that has been resolved maybe
     - `Solved`: An issue that has been solved
     - `Stale`: This issue has been automatically marked as stale because lack of recent activity
+    - `Locked`: This issue has been automatically locked since there has not been any recent activity after it was closed

 Pull requests related: